System FR as Foundations for Stainless: Types, Semantics and Reducibility

 The type $\tpoly{\alpha}{\tau}$ is the polymorphic type from System F. The set $\redvalues{\tpoly{\alpha}{\tau}}{\interp}$ is defined by using the environment $\interp$ to bind the type variable $\alpha$ to an arbitrary reducibility candidate.

 We use the \emph{recursive type} $\indexedtype{n}{\alpha}{\tau}$ as a building block for representing data structures such as lists of streams.
 The definition of reducibility for the recursive type makes use of an auxiliary function $\basetype{}{}$ that can be seen as an (upper) approximation of the recursive type.
-Note that $\basetype{\alpha}{\tau}$ removes the type variable $\alpha$ from $\tau$.
+Note that $\basetype{\alpha}{\tau}$ (defined at the bottom of Figure~\ref{fig:reducibility}) removes the type variable $\alpha$ from $\tau$.

 Our reducibility definition respects typical lemmas that are needed to prove the soundness of typing rules, such as the following substitution lemma (see \cite{girard1971extension} for the lemma on System F), which we have formally proven (see also Section~\ref{sec:coq} below).